 Monitor and Mitigate

-To be effective, software risk monitoring has to be integral with most project activities.
+To be effective, software risk monitoring has to be integrated with most project activities.
 Essentially, this means frequent checking during project meetings and critical events.

 - Publish project status reports and include risk management issues

-- Revise risk plans according to any major changes in project schedule
+- Revise risk plans according to any major changes in the project schedule

-- Review and reprioritize risks, eliminating those with lowest probability
+- Review and reprioritize risks, eliminating those with the lowest probability

 - Brainstorm on potentially new risks after changes to project schedule or scope